-DAVID GREENMAN'S web series "Checked Out" can be seen here: http://www.dailymotion.com/CheckedOutSeries
+DAVID GREENMAN appeared in the recent film "About Last Night.
+His web series "Checked Out" can be seen here: http://www.dailymotion.com/CheckedOutSeries

-JIMMY SMITS stars in the latest season of FX's "Sons of Anarchy."
-He plays a tattooed gangbanger.
+JIMMY SMITS starred in the last season of FX's "Sons of Anarchy," playing a tattooed gangbanger.

 LORI BALTON, a veteran location scout, lists among her credits "Transcendance," "Pirates of the Caribbean: On Stranger Tides," "The Lone Ranger" and "Saving Mr. Banks."